shoumaw/compound-components-workshop/src/routes/exercise-1/Readme.md

 For each pattern, you are provided with:

 - The `BreadcrumbItem.tsx` component
-- Empty `Breadcrumbs.tsx` and `App.tsx` files that you need to implement.
+- Empty `Breadcrumbs.tsx` and partially empty `App.tsx` files that you need to implement.

 Your task is to fill in the `Breadcrumbs.tsx` and `App.tsx` components according to each pattern.